 Rumor has it, Noxzema got its name from a customer that claimed the cream "knocked out" his eczema.
 (The name was a portmanteau of "no eczema," but it was also a play on the customer’s words—knocks-zema.)
 However, the manufacturer (Unilever) states that the product has not been tested as a treatment for eczema, and they don't make this claim.
 Curious as to why or how some consumers have noticed positive results from using the cleansing cream on their eczema or even psoriasis flare-ups, we consulted Jaliman for her opinion.
 As she explains it, the cleansing cream contains linseed oil (aka flaxseed oil), which is rich in omega-3 fatty acids and antioxidants and benefits the health of the skin.
 Fatty acids keep the skin hydrated and moisturized and are also known to help with inflammation.
 With all of that information in mind, Jaliman says she would consider it safe for someone with those conditions.
-However, because it contains fragrance and propylene glycol, it’s always important to consult your doctor to see if it’s right for you.
+However, because it contains fragrance and propylene glycol, which are known to be irritating, it’s always important to consult your doctor to see if it’s right for you.

 The Final Takeaway

 All in all, Jaliman says these Noxzema products are safe for those who do not have sensitive skin that could react to the fragrance in the formula.
 As for the anti-blemish pads specifically, Jaliman also approves of these for everyday use on those with acne-prone skin, although you might want to start with every other day and build up over time.
 So what’s the final verdict?
-If you like the cooling, tingling sensation it gives, and you notice improvement in your skin with Noxzema products, there’s no reason to swap out your classic favorites for the latest and greatest.
+If you like the cooling, tingling sensation it gives, and you notice an improvement in your skin with Noxzema products, there’s no reason to swap out your classic favorites for the latest and greatest.